-The assessment materials for this qualification provide learners with the opportunity to demonstrate their ability to construct and develop a sustained and coherent line of reasoning and marks for extended responses are integrated into the marking criteria.
+The assessment materials for this qualification provide learners with the opportunity to demonstrate their ability to construct and develop a sustained and coherent line of reasoning.

 3i.
 Synoptic assessment

 Synoptic assessment allows learners to demonstrate the understanding they have acquired from the course as a whole and their ability to integrate and apply that understanding.
 This level of understanding is needed for successful use of the knowledge and skills from this course in future life, work and study.